This comparison highlights the main differences when using Yoga instead of Apollo Server.

 GraphQL Yoga is fully compatible with the GraphQL over HTTP specification (including the incremental delivery over HTTP specification).

-GraphQL Yoga has built-in support for GraphQL Subscriptions over Server-Sent-Events (SSE) without the need of any additional libraries.
+GraphQL Yoga, compared to Apollo Server, has built-in support for simple subscriptions over Server-Sent Events (SSE) without the need of any additional libraries.

 For serverless/edge (service worker) environments, the size of the server code can be crucial for cold-start time and performance.